Frequently Asked Questions

 - Pray for us.

-- Hebron students have all of their basic needs covered (food, shelter, clothing, education, stipend) during their three-year course of study.
+- Hebron students have all of their basic needs covered (food, shelter, clothing, education, stipend) during their two-year course of study.

-- The actual total cost per month for one student is approximate $400.
+- The actual total cost per month for upkeep of one student is approximately $400.
 However, thanks to a generous sponsor of the school, we have been able to keep sponsorship amounts between $300/month for each student.

 - Sponsors may be an individual, a family, a small group, or a church community.
 All that is required is to donate a monthly fee to help pay for the student’s education, and then develop a relationship with that student via Facebook or email.
 Our students love having friends in America or other countries who care for them and are interested in their progress!
 Developing such a friendship is a blessing to all involved!